ctoon01/rural-brain-drain-analysis/Findings.md

 * Hancock County, Georgia (13%)

 These counties also tended to exhibit higher unemployment rates than the national average, supporting research that links educational attainment, economic opportunity, and population decline in rural America.

+## Finding #5: Rural Educational Attainment Varies Significantly by Region

+States with the lowest average educational attainment among rural counties were concentrated in the South and Appalachia, including Louisiana, Tennessee, West Virginia, Georgia, Kentucky, Alabama, Arkansas, and Mississippi.

+This regional pattern suggests that educational attainment in rural America is not evenly distributed.
+Instead, certain regions appear to face persistent structural disadvantages that may contribute to lower levels of educational attainment and reduced economic opportunity.